yorickpeterse/Hermes/README.md

 # Hermes

-A simple IRC bot written using Cinch primarily written to replace the dated "forrstdotcom" bot (based on Skybot) in `#forrst-chat` on the Freenode network.
-The bot is capable of showing Google search results, storing quotes, displaying website titles (along with shortening the URLs) and much more.
+Hermes is an IRC bot that annoys people in `#webdevs` (previously `#forrst-chat`) on Freenode.
+It was originally written to replace the "forrstdotcom" bot.

 ## Features